AdaptOrDie247/pandoras-box/README.md

 Author: Daniel Gilbert (AdaptOrDie247)

-A honeypot written in PHP that performs passive recon on the remote host.
+A honeypot that performs passive recon on the remote host.

 ## WARNING